 They hired local architect Barbara Bestor to help bring this Lautner back to life.

-Designed by my all time favorite modernist architect, Raphael Soriano, the Ross House stands as a prime example of modern architecture.
+Designed by my all-time favorite modernist architect, Raphael Soriano, the Ross House is a prime example of modern architecture.

 The Kantners applied for Historic-Cultural Monument recognition in 2009.